MysteryPancake/Houdini-OpenCL/README.md

 }
 ```

 SideFX added a syntax called [@-bindings](#-bindings-version) to make it shorter and easier to write kernels.

-The generated code is the same.
+The actual code that gets run (found in the "Generate Kernel" tab) is the same as the plain version.

 ### @-bindings version